DataDrivenAngel/angelnet_server/README.md

 ## Sensors

 The Raspberry Pi server receives data from three ESP8266 NodeMCU based custom sensor nodes.
 Each node has a DHT-11 Sensor and photoresister to record temperature, humidity, and light levels.
-The sensor code can be found here: https://github.com/DataDrivenAngel/angelnet
+The sensor code can be found [here.](https://github.com/DataDrivenAngel/angelnet
+)